-- Avoid using the hand on your operative side and lifting objects heavier than one to two pounds until your first post-operative appointment, approximately two weeks after your procedure. - When you can return to work is dependent upon the type of work you do.
-Please ask your surgeon for specific work restrictions. - You can drive once you are no longer taking narcotics and feel that you can safely operate a vehicle.
+- No weight bearing with the operative side until your first post-operative appointment, approximately two weeks after your procedure. - Once your block wears off, it is OK to wiggle and gently massage your fingers on the operative side but no lifting more than a pound or two. - When you can return to work is dependent upon the type of work you do.
+Please ask your surgeon for specific work restrictions. - You can drive once you are fully weight-bearing and no longer taking narcotics.

-Wound Care
+Wound and Splint Care